vinceimbat/vinceimbat/content/thoughts/purpose does not arise from the objective physical world.md

 ---
-title: "Purpose does not arise from the objective physical world"
+title: Purpose does not arise from the objective physical world
-date: "2022-04-27"
+date: 2022-04-27
+aliases:
+  - Purpose does not arise from the objective physical world
 tags:

-- "seedlings"
+  - seedlings
-sr-due: 2022-05-01
+sr-due: 2026-01-31
-sr-interval: 4
+sr-interval: 792
 sr-ease: 270
 ---
 Purpose is mind-dependent.
 Individual minds create it.
 [[Purpose is conscious]].